 2—Weeks 3 – 4 (after ovulation).
 In the second two weeks of your period cycle, as ovulation occurs and your body releases an egg, your levels of progesterone should be higher (this prepares your uterus for possible implantation).

 Unfortunately, many women have high levels of estrogen throughout their menstrual cycle and insufficient progesterone production – leading to a progesterone deficit in the second half of their menstrual cycle.
 A condition, called estrogen dominance (ED) is a common cause of PMS symptoms in women.

 Also, low progesterone levels can cause endorphin levels to nose-dive.
 Endorphins are the chemicals associated with a “runner’s high”because they elevate mood, so lower levels can also ramp up PMS-related feelings of depression or moody blues.
 For information on nutrients to help boost your progesterone, take a look at my post:

 These herbs can used in easy to make salves, tinctures and infusions.
-Learn how to use herbs in your everyday routine in my FREE online workshop “How To Use Herbs To Rebalance Your Hormones”

 How Herbs Can Help